-In 1618 Anna Digby (half-sister of James), married Thomas Swinglehurst of London.
-The modernisation of the house, by the addition of up-to-date mullioned windows and a new roof, may well be part of a marriage settlement or gift from the Digby family.
+In 1618 Anna Digby (half-sister of James), married Thomas Swinglehurst of Seaton.
+The modernisation of the house, by the addition of up-to-date large, square mullioned windows, an new upstairs fireplace and a new roof, may well be part of a marriage settlement or gift from the Digby family.

 Early in 1620, Thomas and Anne Swinglehurst owned the house and presumably lived in it but, later in the year they moved and sold the house back to the Digby Family – to either John or James.

 In 1627, when John Digby died, the estate was broken up into three parts.
 One part including a dovecote and presumably the house, went to the Dilke Family a member of which was were already living in part of the house.
 The Dilke family also owned Maxstoke Castle, which still contains ‘Sir Everard Digby’s dining table’.

 In 1670 the next owner, Thomas Harley, died, leaving the Manor House and a large area of land in a charitable trust.
 From 1670 to 1960 the Harley trust let out the Manor to many different tenant families, including the Bishops, Stones, Burgesses, Griffins and Hills.
 Because the rent went mostly to the charity, very little was changed in the house, preserving many 13th and 17th century features.